otifsolutions/laravel-tracker/README.md

 ```

 Package made database table hold records of certain days, and removes the rest of the data,
-by default it is set to `10` days, you can either that change this too by
+by default it is set to `10` days, you can either change this too by

 ```php
 OTIFSolutions\Laravel\Settings\Models\Setting::set('keep_except', $numDays);